joergboe/testframework/doc/manpage.md

 during the the execution of the appropriate artifact.
 The variable FINS and the function testFinalization have local meaning and are defined in the appropriate script file.

 If the variables TTPR_noPrepsSuite TTPR_noPrepsCase TTPR_noFinsSuite TTPR_noFinsCase are set to a
 non empty value the preparation and the finalization of the appropriate artifact is supressed.

 ## Test Property File TestProperties.sh
 This file may contain global property and variable definitions.
 This file should no contain script code.
 This file is intended to store stuff which may change when the test collection is executed in different environments.
 The default name of this file is 'TestProperties.sh' and it is expected in the Test collection directory.
 An alternative file name may be assigned with command line parameter --properties or the environment TTRO_propertyFiles is evaluated.
 The command line option overwrites environment and the default.
 The properties file is a bash script.

-## Test Tools
+## Test Tools/Modules
 If your test collection requires special functions, you must import the appropriate script module in the initialization part of a
 Test Suite or Test Case file.
 The test Tools Script may define user defined variables, properties and functions.
 The defined functions in a Tools Script must be exported like:

 export -f fname